kmaida/rota-slackbot/README.md

 ### Rotation Reminders

 You can set a recurring reminder with Slack's `/remind` slash command to remind a rotation's on-call user to assign the next person in the rotation at some regular interval.
+This must be done at the channel level.
+You must ensure that Rota has been added to the channel you're setting the reminder in, also.
 For example:

-_(In a #channel)_
+_(With Rota present in a #channel)_
 ```
-/remind [#channel] @rota "[rotation]" assign the next user in the rotation using `@rota "[rotation]" assign next` every Monday at 9am
+/remind [#channel] "@rota "[rotation]" assign the next user in the rotation using `@rota "[rotation]" assign next"` every Monday at 9am
 ```

+Use quotes as shown in the snippet above to avoid unexpected behavior.

-**Note:** You _can't_ directly remind the `@rota` bot to do something.
+**Note:** You _can't_ directly remind the `@rota` _bot_ to do anything.
 For instance, `/remind @rota "[rotation]" some message in 5 minutes` will _not_ work because it will try to send a direct message to the _bot user_, not a rotation's _assigned human user_.
+Slack cannot do this, and it will tell you so.
 When using `/remind`, you need to set the reminder _in a channel_.
 Reminders come from Slackbot, and Rota and Slackbot can't talk to each other.

 ### Scheduling Messages

 You can schedule messages to be delivered later.
-This is particularly useful in case the on-call user is outside of hours.
+This is useful in case the on-call user is outside of hours.
 This works with both the built-in `/remind` slash task (similar to above), and also with third party Slack apps like [Gator](https://www.gator.works/).
 Schedule the message _in a channel_ that the `@rota` bot has been added to.
 Like so:

 _(In a #channel)_
 ```